-There will be two response papers, worth 20 points each, that are to be turned in (uploaded to the class assignments page) by the start of class on the day that they are due.
+There will be two response papers, worth 20 points each, that are to be turned in (uploaded to the class assignments page) at the time and date that they are due.
 They are to be 2 to 3 pages in length, double-spaced, 12 pt. font, Times New Roman, with 1 inch margins.
+Please double check to be sure your assignment has uploaded correctly after you have submitted it.
+Any adjustment/correction/or re-evaluation requests must be made within 48 hours of scores being posted.
 Paper topics will be based on class discussion and readings.
 Specific instructions will be given in class.